ozzyuni/LMPVC/README.md

 Other experiment materials are collected in the *experiments* directory.

 ## lmpvc_ros2
 This is the main component of LMPVC, targeting ROS2.
-However, it is currently missing components MoveIt 2 and gripper control, because the hardware used for development only works in ROS1.
-ROS2 versions exist, and will be integrated shortly.

 Currently, some of the modules only work with a symlink install, as certain configuration files are not properly installed in the setup.py/CMakeLists.txt.
 Work to fix this is ongoing.